 Again in Karnataka v.
 UOI, Beg, CJ reiterated the same idea – that our Constitution has strong unitary features.
 In SR Bommai v.
 UOI, a nine-judge bench gave seven opinions stating that the concept of Federalism cannot be followed in the strict sense in India.
 But, the judges have also observed that “States are not mere appendages of the Centre, within the sphere allotted to them, States are supreme.
 The center cannot tamper with their powers.”

 Further, in Hinsa Virodhak Sangh v.
 Mirzapur Moti Kuresh Jamat, the Court observed that- “The federation is a union because it is indestructible.
 Though the country and the people may be divided into different States for convenience of administration, the country is one integral whole, its people a single people living under a single imperium derived from a single source.
-The Americans had to wage a civil war to establish that the States have no right of secession and that their federation was indestructible.
+The Americans had to wage a civil war to establish that the States have no right to secession and that their federation was indestructible.
 The Drafting Committee thought that it was better to make it clear at the outset rather than to leave it to speculation or to dispute.”

 Federalism has seen transformations all over the world- from competitive to co-operative federalism, further to organic federalism, the concept of federalism has never been static, but dynamic.
 India’s novel balance between unitarism and federalism was brought about by the vision of our Constitution-framers and it is necessary to make sure that neither system becomes more dominant – the federal structures don’t become unitary and vice-versa.
 To make India’s Federalism more robust and effective, constant negotiations need to be there between the Centre and the States.
 Inter-governmental cooperation and coordination can help improve the Indian Federalism.

 State of Rajasthan v Union of India SC 1361

 State of Karnataka v Union of India AIR 68